Skin Tag

 Are there vaginal skin tags?

-While typical skin tags are not usually seen in the vagina or other moist, mucosal surfaces, other types of benign polyps occur in these areas.
-Irritation polyps or soft fibromas may occur on vaginal areas, mouth, and anal skin.
-Skin tags most commonly occur on dry skin like the neck, armpits, and groin folds.
-Genital warts, which are growths caused by the sexually transmitted virus HPV, need to be considered in the possible diagnosis of growths in genital areas.
+Typically, skin tags are not usually seen on the vagina or other moist, mucosal surfaces.
+However, other types of benign polyps can occur in these areas.
+Irritation polyps or soft fibromas may occur on vaginal areas, mouth and anal skin.
+Skin tags most commonly occur on dry skin such as the neck, armpits and groin folds.

-Skin tags may infrequently occur at the external genitalia like the labia majora and labia minora.
-Again, sexually transmitted viral conditions like genital warts may need to be ruled out by tissue biopsy of growths in this area.
+Skin tags may sometimes occur on the external genitalia such as the labia majora and labia minora.
+Sexually transmitted viral conditions such as genital warts may need to be ruled out by tissue biopsy of growths in this area.

 Can you get skin tags on the penis and scrotum?

-Skin tags may occur at unusual sites like the penis, scrotum, and opening of the penis tip.
-Sexually transmitted viral conditions (HPV) like genital warts in the genital area can require a tissue biopsy for diagnosis.
+Skin tags may occur at unusual sites such as the penis, scrotum and opening of the penis tip.
+These growths may be skin tags or may be a result of a sexually transmitted viral condition such as genital warts, caused by the human papillomavirus (HPV), can require a tissue biopsy for diagnosis.

 Who tends to get skin tags?

-More than half if not all of the general population has been reported to have skin tags at some time in their lives.
-Although tags are generally acquired (not present at birth) and may occur in anyone, more often they arise in adulthood.
-They are much more common in middle age, and they tend to increase in prevalence up to age 60.
+More than half, if not all, of the general population has been reported to have skin tags at some time in their lives.
+Although tags are generally acquired (not present at birth) and may occur in anyone, they are much more common in middle age and tend to increase in prevalence up to age 60.
 Children and toddlers may also develop skin tags, particularly in the underarm and neck areas.
 Skin tags are more common in overweight people.

-Hormone elevations, such as those seen during pregnancy, may cause an increase in the formation of skin tags, as skin tags are more frequent in pregnant women.
-Tags are essentially harmless and do not have to be treated unless they are bothersome.
-Bothersome skin tags may be easily removed during or after pregnancy, typically by a dermatologist.
+Hormone elevations, such as those seen during pregnancy, may cause an increase in the formation of skin tags.
+So, skin tags are more frequent in pregnant women.
+Tags are essentially harmless and do not have to be treated unless they cause discomfort.
+If bothersome, they may be easily removed during or after pregnancy, typically by a dermatologist.

 Although skin tags are generally not associated with any other diseases, there seems to be a group of obese individuals who, along with many skin tags, develop a condition called acanthosis nigricans on the skin of their neck and armpits and are predisposed to have high blood fats and sugar.

 Certain structures resemble skin tags but are not.
 The accessory tragus and an accessory digit occasionally can be confused with skin tags.
-Pathological examination with a biopsy of the tissue will help distinguish skin tags if there is any question as to the diagnosis.
+Pathological examination with a biopsy of the tissue can help distinguish skin tags from these conditions.

 Is a skin tag a tumor?